Plymouth Brethren: Establishment in Great Britain

-The first meeting on the British mainland was held in December 1831 in Plymouth, England.
+The first meeting in Great Britain was held in December 1831 in Plymouth, England.
 It was organised primarily by George Wigram, Benjamin Wills Newton, and John Nelson Darby.
 The movement soon spread throughout the United Kingdom, and the assembly in Plymouth had more than 1,000 people in fellowship in 1845.

 They became known as "the brethren from Plymouth" and were soon simply called "Plymouth Brethren".
 The term Darbyites is also used, especially when describing the Exclusive branch which has a more pronounced influence from Darby.
 Many within the movement refuse to accept any name other than "Christian".